hyparam/hyparquet/README.md

 The `parquetReadObjects` function defaults to `rowFormat: 'object'`.

+### Binary columns

+Parquet supports two binary types: `BYTE_ARRAY` and `FIXED_LEN_BYTE_ARRAY`, and the metadata determines how the data should be decoded using an optional [`LogicalType` annotation](https://github.com/apache/parquet-format/blob/master/LogicalTypes.md) (or a deprecated `ConvertedType` annotation).

+Hyparquet [respects](https://parquet.apache.org/docs/file-format/implementationstatus/#logical-types) the logical types, but defaults to decoding binary columns as UTF-8 strings (i.e. `LogicalType=STRING` or `ConvertedType=UTF8`) in the frequent case where the annotation is missing.

+This behavior can be changed by setting the `utf8` option to `false` in functions such as `parquetRead`.
+Note that this option only affects `BYTE_ARRAY` columns without an annotation.
+Columns with a `STRING`, `ENUM` or `UUID` logical type, for example, will be decoded as expected by the specification.

 ## Supported Parquet Files

 The parquet format is known to be a sprawling format which includes options for a wide array of compression schemes, encoding types, and data structures.